-BONN, Germany (Landscapes News) – As an expert in the field of biodiversity conservation and sustainable development, President Ameenah Gurib-Fakim of Mauritius takes a tough stance regarding the detrimental impact of human activities on fragile landscapes.
+BONN, Germany (Landscape News) – As an expert in the field of biodiversity conservation and sustainable development, President Ameenah Gurib-Fakim of Mauritius takes a tough stance regarding the detrimental impact of human activities on fragile landscapes.

 Gurib-Fakim, the first woman president of the island nation situated off the coast of continental Africa in the Indian Ocean, will make a keynote speech at the Global Landscapes Forum (GLF) in Bonn, Germany on Dec.
 19.

 “There is a serious call for us to do things differently and sustainably,” said Gurib-Fakim, who has served as Mauritian president since 2015. “’Landscape’ means different things to different people, but to me the message that resonates is that sustainability should underscore everything we do.”

 The GLF aims to reach 1 billion people by strategically building a community around sustainable landscapes, restoring degraded land, ensuring land rights, gender rights, financial security, and addressing challenges posed by food insecurity and declining rural livelihoods.

 Trained as an organic chemist, Gurib-Fakim, who cites increased urbanization, climate change, migration and a global population projected soar to more than 9 billion people by 2050 among her key concerns, will speak at the GLF about the role of women as custodians of traditional knowledge.

 “Safeguarding this information could help create a third way between science and tradition and help towards better adaptation to climate change, for example,” said Gurib-Fakim, who is a founding member of the Pan African Association of African Medicinal Plants, and co-author of the first ever African herbal pharmacopeia.